madeinspace/bellroy-test/README.md

-# Vite React TypeScript Chakra Apollo Project
+# Vite React Project

-This project is a sample web application built with Vite, React, TypeScript, Chakra UI, and Apollo Client as part as a technical test for TIG.
+This project is a sample web application built with Vite, and React as part as a technical test for Bellroy.

 ## Table of Contents